wastelandeer/snac/README.md

 make CFLAGS=-DWITHOUT_SHM
 ```

-If compilation fails on Linux with the message `no landlock on kernels older than...` or complaining about not finding the `linux/landlock.h` header, then your system lacks support for Linux Landlock sandboxing (new in snac v2.68); to disable it, run
+If compilation fails on Linux with the message `no landlock on kernels older than...` or complaining about not being able to compile `sandbox.c`, then your system lacks support for Linux Landlock sandboxing (new in snac v2.68); to disable it, run

 ```sh
 make CFLAGS=-DWITHOUT_SANDBOX